sourcegraph/handbook/content/departments/support/tools/support-logging-guide.md

 - `/-/debug/grafana/` View the Sourcegraph built in Grafana and alerts dashboard
 - Jaeger

-TODO: add link to or create additional doc explaining what above pages are for, tips to use

 Application Engineers (AER's) normally **do not** have direct access to **"on premise"** installations, so troubleshooting is a working relationship between Application Engineers, other Sourcegraph folks, and the **site administrator(s).** There are exceptions to AER level of access so Refer to customer organization notes and exceptions.
-TODO LINK

 ### It's log, log, log!